markcmurphy/devdocs-portal/Payments.md

 </div>

-## Payments API
-The Payments API enables you to process payments through the store’s connected payment gateway.
+The Payment Processing API and supporting V3 REST API endpoints enable you to process payments through the store’s connected payment gateway.
 A payment can be taken for an order that is created using either the Server to Server Checkout API Orders endpoint or creating an order using V2 Orders endpoint.

 Payments are processed via a sequence of requests to two API hosts: